Thank you cards and the elegance of tradition

 Thank you cards 1

-We’ve come a long way since the first wedding ‘invitations’ were called out by a town crier back in England in the Middle Ages.
-Before the invention of the printing press by Johannes Gutenberg in the 1400s, anyone within earshot could attend (which typically meant the entire village).
-Luckily these days, just like royalty back then, we can choose who we’d like to have witness our big day.
-With Australian guest lists typically averaging 100 or so people (those relatives really do add up!) most people type and print their stack of paper goods and the good news is it’s perfectly fine to do so, whereas not so long ago it was considered a massive faux pas.
-Some choose the boutique approach and hire a calligrapher, but the modern, popular option is to simply use a lavish script font for the important details (like names) – it all depends how traditional you want to be.
+With Australian guest lists typically averaging 100 or so people (those relatives do add up!), most people type and print their stack of paper goods—and the good news is it’s perfectly fine to do so.
+In contrast, it was considered a massive faux pas not so long ago.
+Some choose the boutique approach and hire a calligrapher, but the modern, popular option is to use a lavish script font for the essential details (like names) – it all depends on how traditional you want to be.

 Whether you opt for a unique custom-designed wedding invitation or an exquisite pre-designed template, look for one that captures the theme of your wedding.
 Consider how the different fonts convey different tones; a cursive font like Edwardian Script denotes a classic, conventional ceremony (think grand church, indoor reception, sit-down dinner), or a clean sans serif font like Frutiger offers a fresh, modern look – perfect for a beach or outdoor event.

-For a special touch consider including a handwritten element, be it your guests’ names or yours – it adds a spark of originality.
+Consider including a handwritten element, be it your guests’ names or yours- for a special touch—it adds a spark of originality.

 Trending: Calligraphy

-A few things; if you don’t like your handwriting, it’s completely acceptable to enlist the help of an artistic friend or relative (or fiancé, perhaps?); check, check and triple-check your spelling before that ink touches the paper; and for the ultimate refined touch consider hiring a calligrapher for those other little paper elements of your event – think wedding place cards, chalk boards, wedding menus and wedding favours.
+Check, check, and triple-check your spelling before that ink touches the paper, and for the ultimate refined touch, consider hiring a calligrapher for those other little paper elements of your event—think wedding place cards, chalkboards, wedding menus, and wedding favours.

 Calligraphy place cardsShare on Pinterest